catherinemoresco/PDFProject/README.md

 ## Additional Information

 Some limitations are worthy of note.
 Our image processing algorithms can use improvement.
 In this iteration, they only support documents that are fairly well-formed: rotated no more than 90 degrees in either direction, with fairly straight text lines, and good contrast.
-In the future, we intend to implement more sophisticated and efficient algorithms, as well as providing opportunities to correct errors in processing.
+In the future, we intend to implement more sophisticated and efficient algorithms, as well as providing opportunities for the user to correct errors in processing.